svenboertjens/compaqt/README.md

 ## Installation

-To install this module for Python, simply run this:
+To install this module in Python, run:
 `pip install compaqt`

-For cases where the C implementation cannot be used, a Pure Python fallback is implemented and automatically used when the C implementation fails.

 ## License